44yyyy/File-Integrity-Monitor/README.md

 ## Cybersecurity Insights

 * Allowed me to firsthandedly see the importance of algorithm choice.
 Going from MD5/SHA-1 to SHA-256 prevents realistic collision attacks and aligns with compliance guideilnes.
-* Tangible tradeoffs when making security decisions, rooting from even the smallest details.
+* Tangible tradeoffs result from even the smallest details when making security decisions.
 In this case, it was detection speed vs. resource cost.
 Experimenting with various checking intervals (1s-60s) showed how shorter intervals reduce attacker dwell time but raise CPU usage, ultimately guiding my choice to reach a reasonable balance at a 5s default interval.
-* Reaffirmed the need for a multifaceted approach to security.
-This FIM script reliably flags changes on disk but misses other areas such as in-memory attacks completely, we always need layered defenses and should consider many, many factors when dealing with security.
+* There is a lot to think about in security.
+This FIM script reliably flags changes on disk but misses other areas such as in-memory attacks completely, reaffirming the need for layed defenses and a multifaceted appraoch to security.

 ---